eliaszpiotr/SurferGuide/README.md

 # Guide for Surfers
+**Currently, this version of the project in this repository is no longer up to date and supported, but the project is still being developed and rebuilt**

 The project was a summary and final work during a Python programming course.
 The project is a kind of service for people who surf or plan to start practicing this sport.